mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

 *N* is presently hard-coded as 10. *X*, *Y*, and *Z* denote the dimensions of the input array being processed on the GPU.

-Importing CUDA kernels in cupy
+Importing CUDA Kernels in Cupy
 ==============================

 Once defined, CUDA functions can be used from Python in the following way